 (2) Recipients sharing units must have a choice of roommates in the setting.

 (3) Recipients must have freedom to furnish and decorate their units within the lease or other agreement.
-Program impact the entrance doors to the sleeping or living units lockable by the recipients who reside in those units?

 Waiver services may be provided only in settings that make privacy in sleeping or living units available for recipients.